pablomunozc/minecraft_agent_TAP/README.md

 This repository implements a Python framework enabling the development and execution of Python coded agents in a Shared Minecraft server.

-The structure of the StarterKit is as follows:
+The structure of the project is as follows:

 * minecraft_agent_TAP
   * Server : contains the pre-configured minecraft server and raspberry juice plugin